Yergeni/airbnb-clone/README.md

 ## TODO and Improvements

 - Profile page

   - Add a profile page
   - Allow user information updates
   - Allow change the password

+- Search Bar

+  - Add min and max price information
+  - Add an icon to clear filters

 - My Properties
   - Validates that a property does not have pending reservation before deleting